-Stefanie Przybylska, bassoon
+Stefanie Przybylska, principal bassoon

-Principal bassoonist with The Santa Fe Symphony, New Mexico Philharmonic, and the New Mexico Symphony orchestras, Stefanie Przybylska has appeared as a featured soloist in works by Mozart and John Williams.
+Principal bassoonist with The Santa Fe Symphony, New Mexico Philharmonic and the New Mexico Symphony orchestras, Stefanie Przybylska has appeared as a featured soloist in works by Mozart and John Williams.
 Stefanie has performed with the Santa Fe Chamber Music Festival, Music in the Mountains (in Durango, Colorado) and with Chatter Sunday in Albuquerque.
-She co-founded and directed the Bosque Bassoon Band, a group composed of both amateur and professional bassoonists, dedicated to performing chamber music written for bassoon ensemble both at concert venues and at informal settings such as schools, hospitals, and grower’s markets.
+She co-founded and directed the Bosque Bassoon Band, a group composed of both amateur and professional bassoonists, dedicated to performing chamber music written for bassoon ensemble both at concert venues and at informal settings such as schools, hospitals and grower’s markets.
 The group has commissioned original works and performed at two International Double Reed Society conferences.

-Before moving to Albuquerque, Stefanie freelanced in Chicago where she played with the Chicago Symphony for more than a decade in the U.S. and abroad.
-She also served as principal bassoonist for the Chicago Sinfonietta, the Lake Forest Symphony, and the Illinois Philharmonic, performing as an extra musician for other ensembles including the Grant Park Symphony Orchestra.
+Before moving to Albuquerque, Stefanie freelanced in Chicago, where she played with the Chicago Symphony for more than a decade in the U.S. and abroad.
+She also served as principal bassoonist for the Chicago Sinfonietta, the Lake Forest Symphony and the Illinois Philharmonic, performing as an extra musician for other ensembles including the Grant Park Symphony Orchestra.